balinterdi/balinterdi.github.com/source/_posts/2015-02-18-rock-and-roll-with-ember-js-is-live.markdown

 that loading data from the backend is in progress, we learn about loading routes.

+## Set List

+The book currently has the following chapters:

+1. Introduction to Ember.js
+1. Ember CLI
+1. Templates and data bindings
+1. Routing
+1. Nested routes
+1. Actions
+1. Components
+1. Controllers
+1. Advanced routing
+1. Talking to a backend - with Ember Data
+1. Testing
+1. Sorting and searching with query params
+1. Loading and error routes
+1. Helpers
+1. Getting ready for Ember 2.0

+I say 'currently' because I will definitely have to change some chapters as Ember evolves (To give an example, Controllers will probably become Routable components).

 ## A reference book and a reference application

 Ember moves rapidly towards version 2.0.
 As each minor version is released, it